MrToast99/Nextube-Remaster/README.md

 ## Themes

+### WeatherLive theme

+**WeatherLive** is a built-in **procedural** theme (no JPEG assets) — selecting it in the theme dropdown replaces the digit artwork with a fully animated, real-time sky rendered on the fly across all six tubes.
+It tracks your actual location and weather:

+- **Time-of-day sky** — a dithered gradient that shifts through night → dawn → day → dusk, keyed to the **real geocoded sunrise/sunset** (±55 min twilight windows), so day length follows the season and location.
+- **Sun & moon arc** — the sun arcs from sunrise to sunset; at night a moon traces the same path with the **true lunar phase** (crescent → gibbous → full) and position.
+- **Twinkling stars** at night, fading in/out through twilight.
+- **Weather-driven** drifting clouds, wind-blown rain/snow, and lightning flashes on thunderstorms (which also flash the LED ring when the weather-event LED override is on).
+Driven by the same weather data as the rest of the firmware (online source or your `POST /api/weather`).
+- **Info panel(s)** on tube 5/6 honouring the **24H Custom** dual-tube layout: Day + Date (localised month abbreviation), current temperature over today's Hi/Lo range bar, and Sunrise/Sunset.
+When a **Custom Face** TTF font is selected the temperature, Hi/Lo, and other panel text are rendered with that font; the Hi/Lo range track, current-temperature marker, and humidity teardrop all honour the shadow setting from **Display → Custom Face**.

+**Settings:** when WeatherLive is selected, a **WeatherLive scene** dropdown appears under the theme picker:
+- **Realtime (animated)** — re-renders every tick (~20 Hz) for smooth motion.
+- **Static (updates ~10 min)** — a still snapshot redrawn only on clock/data changes (near-zero CPU).

+**WeatherLive Demo** is a sibling theme that accelerates the day/night cycle (full day every 60 s) and auto-cycles every weather condition (10 s each) to preview the whole repertoire unattended.

+Notes:
+- WeatherLive renders a **subset** of the 24H Custom panels procedurally and **ignores** the Weather-icon and Pushed-image panels (those need JPEG assets / asset themes); in the web UI the Weather-icon panel option is hidden while WeatherLive is selected.
+- In non-Clock modes (weather, follower counts, countdown, …) WeatherLive has no JPEG assets, so digits/symbols are drawn as procedural glyphs on a black background; the social-media platform logos still load from the built-in system assets.

 ### Adding a Custom Theme

 The web UI theme dropdown is populated dynamically by scanning `/images/themes/` on LittleFS at runtime (via `/api/themes`).
 Any folder you upload there with the required file structure will appear in the dropdown automatically — no firmware update needed.